 "I just have to do my own version of her and hope the audience go with it."

-Jenna said she feels she will be "a good custodian" of "mysterious" Michelle who will comfort best friend Sharon Mitchell (Letitia Dean) through a difficult period.
+Russell said feels she will be "a good custodian" of "mysterious" Michelle who will comfort best friend Sharon Mitchell (Letitia Dean) through a difficult period.

-Jenna attended drama school with Letitia and feels their close friendship will bring sincerity to the role.
+Russell attended drama school with Dean and feels their close friendship will bring sincerity to the role.

 "Tish and I were at the same school together when we were 14, we were in the same class, but we haven't really seen each other since we were 19.